CSE-SouthwestHS/swmapapp/README.md

 # swmapapp
-An app to guide community members to evetes and locations at Southwest High School
+An app to guide community members to events and locations at Southwest High School

 Dependencies:
 Flask